axtk/yd-sdk/README.md

 api.trash.restore()    Restore from Trash
 ```

 The method parameters are the query parameters of the corresponding [API methods](https://yandex.com/dev/disk-api/doc/en/).
+The only exception is the `api.update()` method requiring `{query, body}` as the parameter.

 ## Types